vmimicrobiome/vmimicrobiome.github.io/index.md

    ls -lsh paired_end
    ```

-*Deblur can take a while to run, for our purposes you can just move the output files from the extras folder*
+**Deblur can take a while to run, for our purposes we can download the finished output files from the [extras](https://github.com/vmimicrobiome/extras) folder, and move it into the paired_end folder, and unzip it.**

 To cancel the run press ctrl-c